damdoy/ice40_ultraplus_examples/riscv/README.md

 The CPU can communicate with a computer using a bidirectional spi communication.
 The host computer can send the following commands which will be executed on the fpga's CPU:
 - Light up the RGB LED with a given colour
-- Calculate a Fibonacci number
+- Calculate a Fibonacci number, to test the stack
-- Calculate a power of two
+- Calculate a power of two, to test the gcclib soft mathematical functions (mult not available in r32i)
+- Matrix multplication, to test the maximum speed of spi communication

+All these operations would normally be optimized by being implemented in fpga and used with a custom riscv command, but they are here to test the soft capabilities of the RISCV cpu

 ```
 +----------------------------------+                +-------------------------+